karolisr/botany-2025-shell/README.md

-## First steps: Hello world!
+## First steps!

-If you're following along virtually, we request first that you attempt to open a terminal window.
+If you're following along virtually, this is a long form instruction on setting up a terminal window for the couse.
 From here, you'll be prepared for the class.
 Goal: open a terminal window and print a simple 'hello world'.

+For in class participants, you can copy and paste the `wsl` commands and follow along in class.

 ### Mac/Linux